AU-COBRA/ConCert/execution/README.md

 [Blockchain.v](theories/Blockchain.v).
 Here we define the basic types describing blockchains, smart contracts and the semantics of the execution layer of blockchains.
-We give proofs of some interesting general lemmata here as well, for instances that undeployed contracts cannot have sent out any transactions.
+We give proofs of some interesting general lemmata here as well, for instance that undeployed contracts cannot have sent out any transactions.
+We also provide a custom induction principle for proving properties involving the executions layer.
+It helps to simplify proofs by reducing the boilerplate code.
+See applications of the induction principle in the [example contracts](examples).

 We also define a typeclass that captures what it means to satisfy our semantics.
 We exhibit two instances of this typeclass in